 Like in most European Countries, Germany uses Euros.

-In accommodation and big shops, it’s common to pay with a credit card.
+In accommodations and big shops, it’s common to pay with a credit card.
 Anyway, since Germans usually pay with German debit cards (“EC-Karte“) or cash, make sure to always carry some cash with you, just in case.

 In Germany, plugs of type F are used.
 If you are traveling from countries that use other kinds of plugs (such as the USA or Great Britain), you need an adapter to charge your electronic devices.
-We recommend you to carry a world adapter, so you can use it everywhere in the world instead of buying one for every country you visit.
+We recommend you carry a world adapter, so you can use it everywhere in the world instead of buying one for every country you visit.

 That totally depends on what kind of passport you are carrying.
 If you live in the European Union, you can visit Germany and Hamburg just by carrying your ID.
 If you are visiting as a US-citizens, you can visit Germany for tourist purposes for up to 90 days without a visa.
-However, make sure always to check the current entry requirements before your trip.
+However, make sure to always check the current entry requirements before your trip.

-Was everything there that you need?
+Could you find all the information you need?
 Let us know how you liked your time in the Hanseatic city.
 Or maybe you have some great Hamburg tips for us?
 Let us know in the comments below!